tvmai/tvmai.github.io/about.md

 - Infrastructure to automatic generate and optimize tensor operators on more backend with better performance.

-TVM stack began as a research project at the [SAML group](https://saml.cs.washington.edu/) of Paul G. Allen School of Computer Science & Engineering, University of Washington.
+TVM stack began as a research project at the [SAMPL group](https://sampl.cs.washington.edu/) of Paul G. Allen School of Computer Science & Engineering, University of Washington.
 The project is now driven by an open source community involving multiple industry and academic institutions.
 The project adopts [Apache-style merit based governace model](https://docs.tvm.ai/contribute/community.html).